SelenaChoUtah/NAL-Lab/Corinne Mayfield/introDataAnalysis/readme.md

     - reliability issue partially due to the fact that I based the code on an Jupiter Lab project and there is not perfect 1:1 crossover of formats
 - added a gitignore file to prevent mac ds store files
+- create a rough outline of all of the code that I will be working on editing in the coming weeks
+1) The data is loaded and empty rows are removed to prepare it for analysis
+2) Angular Velocity in the sagittal plane is plotted and a vertical line marks the 'push' time.
+3) Angular displacement is computed via trapezoidal integration and plotted alongside angular velocity.
+4) A function calculates the inclination angle using accelerometer data.
+5) Errors and plotted and analyzed
+    - a moving average is applied to smooth noisy inclinometer data, and angular displacement is detrended

+Selena - I'm still having some huge issues with bugs.
+One thing that I tried to do this week is get a full outline of the code I was going to use, and then I can go back and keep editing it until it works.
+Also, as I go back and make the edits, I'll make sure I get all of the questions answered.